 A subcommittee or committee can postpone consideration of a bill by voting to "Pass Buy Indefinitely for the Day," but a decision to "Pass By Indefinitely" (PBI) or to "Strike" the bill kills consideration of the bill for the rest of the session.
 A "Lay on the Table" decision also halts discussion.
 If legislators do not want to upset an interest group by rejecting a bill outright, they have the options to "Report and Refer" or just "Refer" the bill to another committee for consideration.
 It is rare that a second committee will endorse a referred bill and "Report" it to the full House of Delegates or Senate.

-A bill gets approved by a full committee with a decision to Report to the floor of the entire House of Delegates or Senate.
-A bill then must be approved by one house before Crossover Day, when it is sent to the other body for rejection/amendment/approval there.
-Bills not approved by one house by Crossover Day will receive no further consideration in that session of the Geeral Asssembly, unless the governor incorporates some language in a proposed budget amendment.
+A bill that gets approved by a full committee is then reported to the floor of the entire House of Delegates or Senate.
+A bill then must be approved by one of those two bodies before Crossover Day, when it is sent to the other body for rejection/amendment/approval there.
+Bills not approved by one house by Crossover Day will receive no further consideration in that session of the General Assembly, unless the governor incorporates some language in a proposed budget amendment.

 in 2020, roughly half of the introduced bills survived to be considered by the other house after crossover